ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Application profiles of this specification MUST specify the exact approaches used by the KDC to compute the PoP evidence to include in 'kdc_cred_verify', and MUST specify which of those approaches is used in which case (REQ21).

+   If an application profile supports the presence of external signature verifiers that send GET requests to this resource, then the application profile MUST specify how external signature verifiers provide the KDC with a self-generated nonce to use as N_C (REQ21).

 ~~~~~~~~~~~~~~~~~~~~
 N_C and N_KDC expressed in CBOR diagnostic notation:
   N_C   = h'25a8991cd700ac01'